HaraldNieswandt/comma-and-dot/README.md

 ## Usage

 This example has been tested with Linux Mint and Windows 10 - it runs well on both.

-The complete project and source code are available in the "master" branch (use the selection box above to switch from "main" to "master").

 To test it and use it you need the Lazarus IDE with Free-Pascal.
 The download is possible there: https://www.lazarus-ide.org/